rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 To set the applications profile options in EBS, navigate to the **Profile > System** form.

-Query the %Discoverer% profile options looking for the following items:
+Query the Discoverer profile options looking for the following items:

-- ICX: Discoverer Launcher -- the URL that points to the Discoverer Plus Servlet.
+- Inter-Cartridge eXchange(ICX): Discoverer Launcher - The URL that points to the Discoverer Plus servlet.
-- ICX: Discoverer Viewer Launcher -- the URL that points to the Discoverer Viewer Servlet
+- ICX: Discoverer Viewer Launcher - The URL that points to the Discoverer Viewer servlet.
-- ICX: Discoverer use Viewer -- Specify whether the Discoverer Viewer should be launched instead of Discoverer Plus (default).
+- ICX: Discoverer use Viewer - Specify whether the Discoverer Viewer should be launched instead of Discoverer Plus (default).
-- ICX: Discoverer Default End User Layer Schema Prefix -- The EUL prefix in combination with the Language code make up the EUL owner at runtime.
+- ICX: Discoverer Default EUL schema prefix - The EUL prefix in combination with the Language code make up the EUL owner at runtime.
 For example, EUL owner `EUL_US` has the EUL prefix `EUL`.
-- ICX: Discoverer End User Layer Language Override -- Since the EUL content is currently available in US English only, it is possible to override the user's general language preference for the Discoverer EUL using this profile option.
+- ICX: Discoverer EUL language override - Because the EUL content is currently available in US English only, it is possible to override the user's general language preference for the Discoverer EUL using this profile option.
-  The specified EUL language is used regardless of the individual user's language preferences
+  The specified EUL language is used regardless of the individual user's language preferences.
-- ICX: Discoverer Release -- This profile can be used to optionally pass additional URL parameters to Discoverer.
+- ICX: Discoverer Release - This profile can be used to optionally pass additional URL parameters to Discoverer.
-- Discoverer DBC filename override -- This profile can be used to specify the DBC Filename that Discoverer should use to connect to the E-Business Suite database.
+- Discoverer DBC filename override - This profile can be used to specify the DBC Filename that Discoverer should use to connect to the E-Business Suite database.